aSymphonic/Robot26/README.md

 Operates the robot **TBA** for FRC game **Rebuilt**.

+### Warning: This code is beta level for 2026 and WILL change until programmers are notified that it is stable and ready to build robot programs for 2026.
 ----------------------------------------------------------------------------
-## Instructions to setup development environment for VS Code
+### Instructions to setup development environment for VS Code
 1) Follow the instructions [here](https://docs.wpilib.org/en/stable/docs/zero-to-robot/step-2/index.html) to setup the JDK, Visual Studio Code, the FRC plugins and tools.
 Do not install the C++ portion.
 You do not need the FRC Update Suite to compile code.
 2) Clone this repository to local folder.
 3) Open that folder in Visual Studio Code.